JuliePrazakova/Flutter-recipe-app/README.md

 ## Recipe app
 ### Description
 This recipe application simplifies cooking by providing a variety of recipes at your fingertips.
 Easily explore different cuisines, find ingredients, and follow simple steps to create delicious meals.
 With user-friendly features like search and categories, cooking has never been easier.
 Perfect for your school project!
+Create your own user account and add you favouritee recipe to zzour profile!

 ### 3 challenges during the development
 1. Smooth Scrolling: Implementing smooth scrolling proved to be quite challenging.